SERLatBTH/StarterGuide-MakerBot/README.md

 2. Create an account on MakerBot [website](https://accounts.makerbot.com/register?theme=store) if you don't have already.
 3. Connect to MakerBot via USB, ETHERNET or WI-FI.
    * To connect via USB cable, insert the USB-B end of the cable into the port on the back of your MakerBot Replicator+ and insert the USB-A end of the cable into a USB port on your computer.
 MakerBot Print will detect your MakerBot Replicator
    * To connect via Ethernet, connect an Ethernet cable to your MakerBot Replicator+ and to a wall jack or router.
 In MakerBot Print, navigate to the Printer Panel and select Add a Printer > Add a Network Printer.
 Find your MakerBot Replicator+ in the list of networked devices and click Add.
-Press the dial on the MakerBot Replicator+ to authenticate the connection
+Press the dial on the MakerBot Replicator+ to authenticate the connection.
+     - In case your MakerBot Replicator+ did not appear in the list of networked devices, go back one step to Add a Printer and choose Connect via IP Address, put the IP Address of the printer in the box and click Add.
+     - To get the printer's IP Address , use the dial on the printer to navigate to info, here you will find the IP Address.
    * To connect via Wi-Fi, in MakerBot Print, navigate to the Printer Panel and select Add a Printer > Add a Network Printer.
 Find your MakerBot Replicator+ in the list of networked devices and click Add.
 Press the dial on the MakerBot Replicator+ to authenticate the connection
    * To transfer files via USB drive, insert a USB drive into the port next to the dial, select Print > USB Storageand select the desired file.
 The menu will prompt you to print, transfer the file to onboard memory, or dele